awsdocs/amazon-route53-docs/doc_source/dns-failover-complex-configs.md

-# How Health Checks Work in Complex Amazon Route 53 Configurations<a name="dns-failover-complex-configs"></a>
+# How health checks work in complex Amazon Route 53 configurations<a name="dns-failover-complex-configs"></a>

 Checking the health of resources in complex configurations works much the same way as in simple configurations\.
 However, in complex configurations, you use a combination of alias records \(such as weighted alias and failover alias\) and non\-alias records to build a decision tree that gives you greater control over how Route 53 responds to requests\.